Don't miss a thing - let us keep you updated with all our latest offers, news and cruises!

 The company originated in Hvitsten, a small town on Oslofjord in Norway, in 1848 when three Olsen brothers – Fredrik Christian, Petter and Andreas – bought their first ships and began an international shipping company.

 Now into the fifth generation of the family, they operate companies skilled in various aspects of the cruise and passenger shipping trade as well as aviation, ships’ crewing, shipbuilding and offshore industries.

 Aside from the transportation industries, the Fred.
 Olsen group also has interests in the luxury hotel sector, estate management, property development, and electronics companies.

 Offices for the company are spread throughout the world, although the company headquarters remain firmly in the family’s hands in Oslo and Tenerife.
 Fred.
-Olsen Cruise Lines is based in Ipswich in Suffolk.
+Olsen Cruise Lines is based in Ipswich in Suffolk, UK.

 Company Reg.
 No: 2672435

 Registered Name & Office: Fred.
 Olsen Cruise Lines Ltd, 2nd Floor, 64-65 Vincent Square, London, SW1P 2NU.

 The Olsen family business can be traced back to 1848.
 Here, a young shipmaster called Fredrik Christian Olsen (known as the First Fred.
 Olsen) entered shipowning on his own account.
 His earliest vessels were wooden schooners of little more than 50 gross tons.
 Life was never easy and Norwegian owners and sailors had a harder time than most, where conditions in the winter months can be very harsh and dangerous.
 By the time the first Fred.
 Olsen died in 1875, 10 of the 22 vessels which he had owned had been wrecked whilst in his service.
 His brothers Petter and Andreas also went into the business, with small fleets of sailing vessels, starting in 1852 and 1860 respectively.